The Measured Scoop

 • Refrigerate leftover mashed potatoes in a sealed container for up to 5 days.

-• Leftover mashed potatoes can be frozen in a sealed container for up to four months.
+• Leftover mashed potatoes can be stored in a sealed container in the freezer for up to four months.
 I love these containers that freeze everything into cubes (paid link) for the best storage and meal-planning options!

 FAQ